rcs-agents/rcl/docs/overview.md

   - `clauses`: clauses are used to define transitions in a conversation flow definition.
 They are written as `[condition] -> [consequence]`.
     The `[condition]` may be a value to be matched against the known scope (defined by the clauses container), or lambda functions that return a boolean.
     The `[consequence]` may also be a value, which will simply be returned, a statement, whose evaluated value will be returned, or a list of clauses for further matching.
-  - embedded code: Embedded expressions or embedded code blocks, written in either JavaScript or TypeScript.
+  - embedded code: Embedded code syntax for JavaScript or TypeScript code that is stored literally and executed at runtime.
   - `types`: In RCL, types cannot be created.
 There's a fixed set of native types in RCL, that expand on the JSON types, and the `section` types, which are defined by the RCS specification.
 The native RCL types are:
     - string
     - number (integers or floats)